Heatblur-Simulations/f-4e-manual/src/systems/identification_systems.md

 (<num>2</num>) to the CHAL CODE position.

 > 💡 The Test/Challenge switch will only send a challenge via the AN/APX-76
-> system, while the Challenge Button includes an interrogation by Combat-Tree if
+> system, while the Challenge Button includes an interrogation by Combat-Tree,
-> activated.
+> if activated.

 ![Challenge Button](../img/wso_antenna_hand_control_challenge_button.jpg)

-The radar screen presents the results of the interrogation with lines around the aircraft position:
+The radar screen presents the results of the interrogation with lines around the contacts position:

 - line above; the aircraft has a matching transponder mode
 - line below; the aircraft has a matching transponder code